 Modification of Updates.
-Rejection or amendment of an update by the Mariner shall be achieved by the manual update method.
+Rejection or amendment of an update by the Mariner must be achieved by the manual update method.
 The questionable update should be noted as an anomaly in the Log File (see clause C-21.3.2(h)).

 Formatted Non-integrated Updates, for example a temporary military exercise area, will be processed as manual updates.